 - Co-editors: prof. Ing.
 Radka Kodešová, CSc., doc.
 RNDr.
 Lubica Pospíšilová, CSc., prof. Dr. Ing.
 Bořivoj Šarapatka, CSc., prof. Ing.
 Radim Vácha, Ph.D., prof. Ing.
 Tomáš Vogel, CSc.

 - Executive Editor: Ing.
 Markéta Knížková

 original papers, short communications and critical reviews from all fields of science and engineering related to soil and water and their interactions in natural and man-modified landscapes, with a particular focus on agricultural land use.
-The fields encompassed include, but are not limited to, the basic and applied soil science, soil hydrology, irrigation and drainage of lands, hydrology, management and revitalisation of small water streams and small water reservoirs, including fishponds, soil erosion research and control, drought and flood control, wetland restoration and protection, surface and ground water protection in therms of their quantity and quality, good agricultural practices, land consolidation and other measures for improving and protecting soils and all other elements of the environment in small agricultural and forested catchments.
+The fields encompassed include, but are not limited to, the basic and applied soil science, soil hydrology, soil erosion research and control, drought and flood control, soil contamination, land use, wetland restoration and protection, surface and ground water protection in therms of their quantity and quality, good agricultural practices, land consolidation and other measures for improving and protecting soils and all other elements of the environment in small agricultural and forested catchments.
 Socio-economic issues are not excluded.
 The journal is open to authors from all parts of the world irrespective of their professional background and affiliation.
 Papers are published in English.